APlusDesign/fullscreen-slider/README.md

 ###WHY is it different

-There are no free or commercial products that allow you to basically use the entire document space as your slider that handle large background imagery properly!
+There are no free or commercial products that allow you to use the entire document space as your slider while also handling large background imagery correctly!

-All the sliders I looked at load your images at the beginning and really destroy the user experience, imagine loading 5, 1mb images while your users stare at a blank screen, then the user never clicks the links that show them?
+All the sliders that currently exist for fullscreen use, try to load all images at the beginning.
+That destroys the user experience, imagine loading 5, 1mb image files while your users stare at a blank screen (yes this is how fullscreen sliders work currently), then the user never clicks the links that show those images?
 Pretty silly right!